Tube Feeding Help for a new born kitten - a "how to" tutorial

 The following is to be used as a guide only.
 If you have never tube fed a cat or kitten before, I'd highly suggest having your vet teach you how to do this.
 Below, you will find a few photos to help illustrate tube feeding.
 I use either a 10 cc or 12 cc Luer Lock syringe.
 Some tubes have Luer Lock ends.
 I use a #5 Fr.(1.7mm) feeding tube on newborns.
 A #5 feeding tube is very fine and a good size for newborns.

 You may want to use a #7 or #8 feeding tube on larger kittens.
 I also like the red rubber tubes as they are more flexible.

 Draw the milk up into the syringe to the amount you plan to feed per the one feeding only.
 Make sure you clean the feeding tube and refrigerate after each use.
 You can draw up water just like the milk and avoid taking the tube off of the syringe each time.
-Store in a sealed tight container.
+Store in a tightly sealed container.
 Do not use the same tube between kittens.

-One happy fed baby and ready to return to his mommy:-)
+One happy fed baby and ready to return to his mommy. :-)

 Tube feeding is very helpful, mostly because you put the milk into the stomach without chancing getting it in the lungs, and you know exactly how much the kitten eats.
-For more information- please visit and read CFA's article on tube feeding.
+For more information, please visit and read CFA's article on tube feeding.